Papers

 ACM Conference on Fairness, Accountability, and Transparency (FAccT‘24)

 Racial and other demographic imputation is necessary for many applications, especially in auditing disparities and outreach targeting in political campaigns.
 The canonical approach is to construct continuous predictions – e.g., based on name and geography – and then to discretize the predictions by selecting the most likely class (argmax).
 We study how this practice produces discretization bias.
 In particular, we show that argmax labeling, as used by a prominent commercial voter file vendor to impute race/ethnicity, results in a substantial under-count of African-American voters, e.g., by 28.2% points in North Carolina.
 This bias can have substantial implications in downstream tasks that use such labels.
 We then introduce a joint optimization approach – and a tractable data-driven thresholding heuristic – that can eliminate this bias, with negligible individual-level accuracy loss.
 Finally, we theoretically analyze discretization bias, show that calibrated continuous models are insufficient to eliminate it, and that an approach such as ours is necessary.
-Broadly, we warn researchers and practitioners against discretizing continuous demographic predictions without considering downstream consequences.2024 Large language models shape and are shaped by society: A survey of arXiv publication patterns [abstract | arxiv]
+Broadly, we warn researchers and practitioners against discretizing continuous demographic predictions without considering downstream consequences.2024 Topics, Authors, and Institutions in Large Language Model Research: Trends from 17K arXiv Papers [abstract | arxiv | official link]

 Rajiv Movva, Sidhika Balachandar, Kenny Peng, Gabriel Agostini, Nikhil Garg, and Emma Pierson